-Certified Clinical Mental Health Counselors (CCMHC) are board certified counselors who offer the highest standards of practice for consumers because they have met stringent education, examination, supervision, experience, and ethical requirements in the practice of clinical mental health counseling.
+Certified Clinical Mental Health Counselors (CCMHC) have earned their board certification and offer the highest standards of practice in clinical mental health counseling because they have met stringent education, examination, supervision, experience, and ethical requirements.

 You must meet the following requirements in order to obtain certification as a CCMHC.